nofatclips/generateTags/fanaugen/generateTags.coffee.md

 So if we call the function as `generateTags(html, {limit:10, minLength:3})`, it'll fetch all the other options from `defaults` and output a list of the 10 most frequent words with 3 or more characters.

-We need some presets for the stopword list and the HTML tags to ignore (the latter lists are probably very incomplete, but who cares...).
+We need some presets for the stopword list (stolen from [here](http://www.ranks.nl/resources/stopwords.html)) and the HTML tags to ignore (this one I made up...)

-    # this list was stolen from http://www.ranks.nl/resources/stopwords.html
+    # common English stopwords
     stopwords = "a about above after again against all am an and any are aren't as at be because been before being below between both but by can't cannot could couldn't did didn't do does doesn't doing don't down during each few for from further had hadn't has hasn't have haven't having he he'd he'll he's her here here's hers herself him himself his how how's i i'd i'll i'm i've if in into is isn't it it's its itself let's me more most mustn't my myself no nor not of off on once only or other ought our ours  ourselves out over own same shan't she she'd she'll she's should shouldn't so some such than that that's the their theirs them themselves then there there's these they they'd they'll they're they've this those through to too under until up very was wasn't we we'd we'll we're we've were weren't what what's when when's where where's which while who who's whom why why's with won't would wouldn't you you'd you'll you're you've your yours yourself yourselves"

     html_tags = "button head script map style audio video canvas svg data"